SAP-archive/teched2020-DEV164/exercises/ex10/README.md

 </f:content>
 ````

-4. Switch the browser tab where the application preview is opened.
-Click on a sensor.
-Now, the sensor status page contains a chart with a temperature history.
+4. Switch to the browser tab where the application preview is opened.
+Click any sensor.
+Now the sensor status page contains a chart with a temperature history.
 <br>![](images/10_01_0010.png)

 ## Exercise 10.2 - Master the Chart

-After completing the previous exercises you are quite experienced in pimping your UI5 application, master your chart to show what you've learned.
+After completing the previous exercises, you are quite experienced in enhancing your UI5 application.
+Master your chart to show what you've learned.

 1. Open `SensorManager/webapp/view/SensorStatus.view.xml`.

-2. Add a formatting for every datapoint to improve the readability.
-You can use an expression binding to achieve this leveraging default JavaScript functionality.
+2. Add formatting to every data point to improve readability.
+You can use expression binding to achieve this.

 ***SensorStatus/webapp/view/SensorStatus.view.xml***